 Buddhism

-Buddhism is based on the wisdom of Siddhartha Gautama, born in 563 BC, in Nepal.
-Luego was seen as Buddha (el Iluminado).
+Buddhism is based on the wisdom of Siddhartha Gautama, born in 563 BC in Nepal.
+He later came to be known as Buddha (the Enlightened One).

-It originated centuries ago in India, then transcended Korea and China, ending up in Japan by the 6th century.
-It also began in the city known as Nara, the country's capital at that time.
+It originated centuries ago in India, then transcended to Korea and China, eventually reaching Japan by the 6th century.
+It also began in the city known as Nara, which was the capital of the country at that time.
 From there, it spread throughout the Japanese territory thanks to the construction of Buddhist temples.

-It should be noted that for the Japanese, religion is part of their culture and tradition.
-However, Buddhism can be viewed in 3 different ways:
+It should be noted that, for the Japanese, religion is part of their culture and tradition.
+However, Buddhism can be seen in three different ways:

-• Mahāyāna: It is deployed in northern India, Tibet, China, Japan and Korea.
+- Mahāyāna: It is established in northern India, Tibet, China, Japan, and Korea.
 Known as the most personal.

-• Theravāda: Most common in India, Japan and Southeast Asia area.
-Here Buddhism is more orthodox.
+- Theravāda: More common in India, Japan, and the Southeast Asian area.
+Here, Buddhism is more orthodox.

-• Vajrayāna: Extends across Tibet, East Asia and Japan.
-Also popular by the tantric or esoteric name, it symbolizes spiritual authority.
+- Vajrayāna: Extends through Tibet, East Asia, and Japan.
+Also popular by the name tantric or esoteric, it symbolizes spiritual authority.

 Shintoism

-In addition, he worships sacred objects, places and animals.
-For example, the deities called Kami: the sun, trees, the sea, sounds and even death.
+In addition, it worships sacred objects, places, and animals.
+For example, the deities called Kami: the sun, trees, the sea, sounds, and even death.

-Shinto is a very open religion and can be interpreted in many ways, so it conforms to different philosophies.
-In this way, it became a way of life and not a belief.
-For those who are ruled by this religion, they will know that there is no absolutism.
-Well, not everything is good or bad altogether.
+Shintoism is a very open religion and can be interpreted in various ways; therefore, it is in accordance with different philosophies.
+In this way, it has become a way of life and not a belief.
+For those who are governed by this religion, they will know that there is no absolutism.
+Well, not everything is completely good or bad.

-This is due to their belief that people are good by nature and that malice derives from other people's influences.
+This is due to their belief that people are good by nature and that malice derives from the influences of others.

-On the other hand, over the centuries, these two religions created a religious syncretism.
-For many of the followers place their faith in both.
+On the other hand, over the centuries, these two religions have created a religious syncretism.
+For many followers place their faith in both.

 Differences between Buddhism and Shintoism